offmywave011/masterconcrete/Autosnapping.md

-To further improve user experience you might want to automatically take a photo when document is detected and conditions are good - we call this Autosnapping.
+To further improve the user experience, you might want to automatically take a photo when a document is detected and conditions are good - we call this Autosnapping.

 #### How to use it?

-Easy, just attach `AutoSnappingController` to the camera like following:
+It is easy: just attach `AutoSnappingController` to the camera like in the following example:

         ContourDetectorFrameHandler contourDetectorFrameHandler = ContourDetectorFrameHandler.attach(cameraView);